Bloomfield-FA21-CAT328/Guides-VersionControl/README.md

 # Guides: Version Control

-Last updated in September 2018 for Fall 2018 classes.
+Last minor updates were in August 2021 for Fall 2021 classes.
 Here are some useful tips for this class and other classes as well.

-For *CAT327 - Game Programming Studio* and *CAT328 - Artificial Intellegence for Games*, all programming assignments will be submitted to GitHub, so here's some help to start using Git.
+For *CAT327 - Game Programming Studio* and *CAT328 - Artificial Intelligence for Games*, all programming assignments will be submitted to GitHub, so here's some help to start using Git.

 ## Install a client